A many-body perturbation theory approach to energy band alignment at the crystalline tetracene-silicon interface: Abstract

 \section{Abstract}

 Hybrid inorganic-organic semiconductor interfaces are of interest for new photovoltaic devices operating above the Shockley-Queisser limit.
-Predicting energy band alignment at such interfaces is crucial for their design, but represents a challenging problem due to the large scales of the system and a wide range of physical phenomena that occur at the interface.
-In this work, we propose a new method, called the weakly-coupled slabs model, that allows for tractable and accurate computing of the energy band alignment in crystalline hybrid inorganic-organic semiconductor interfaces.
-As an example, crystalline tetracene physisorbed on the clean hydrogen-passivated 1x2 reconstructed (100) silicon surface has been considered.
-The proposed method combines the non-self-consistent GW approximation for isolated organic and inorganic slabs, dielectric embedding technique, orbital relaxation corrections for organic semiconductors, and line-up potential method for inorganic semiconductors.
-For comparison, we have also computed the energy band alignment using the standard GW approach with a supercell model.
-Comparing the proposed method with the supercell model within the non-self-consistent GW approximation, we have found that the weakly-coupled slabs model reproduces the band offsets more accurately with less computational cost.
-The maximal deviation from the experimental results is about 120 meV for the band offsets and 50 meV for the tetracene band edges.
+Predicting energy band alignment at the interfaces is crucial for their design, but represents a challenging problem due to the large scales of the system, the energy precision required and a wide range of physical phenomena that occur at the interface.
+To tackle this problem, we use many-body perturbation theory in the non-self-consistent GW approximation, orbital relaxation corrections for organic semiconductors, and line-up potential method for inorganic semiconductors which allows for tractable and accurate computing of energy band alignment in crystalline van-der-Waals hybrid inorganic-organic semiconductor interfaces.
+In this work, we study crystalline tetracene physisorbed on the clean hydrogen-passivated 1x2 reconstructed (100) silicon surface.
+Using this computational approach, we find that the energy band alignment is determined by an interplay of the mutual dynamic dielectric screening of two materials and the formation of a dipole layer due to a weak hybridization of atomic/molecular orbitals at the interface.
+We also emphasize the significant role of the exchange-correlation effects in predicting band offsets for the hybrid inorganic-organic semiconductor interfaces.